bmdeeal/ezpyle/readme.txt

-ezpyle -- a simple and friendly line editor written in Python (C) 2021 B.M.Deeal
+ezpyle -- a simple and friendly line editor written in Python (C) 2021, 2022 B.M.Deeal

 Distributed under the ISC license.
 See isc-license.txt for details.
 Alternatively, visit <https://opensource.org/licenses/ISC>.

-ezpyle was written under Python 3.7.
+ezpyle was written mainly under Python 3.7, and is known to work under Python 3.6.
-Other versions may work, but have not been tested.
+Other versions may work, but have not been tested significantly.

 This file was partially edited in ezpyle itself.